raspberrypilearning/serene-scene/en/step_1.md

 - Change the size of the tree
 - Change the brightness of the backdrop
 - Change the volume of the rain sound
-- Change the colour fo the flowers
+- Change the colour of the flowers
 - Change the speed that the grasshopper moves with.

 --- /collapse ---